willsowerbutts/flash4/README.txt

 This will read out the entire flash ROM contents and write it to the named file.

-In all cases, any options must always be specified AFTER the filename.
-FLASH4 will auto-detect most parameters so options should not normally be required.
+FLASH4 will auto-detect most parameters so additional options should not normally be required.

 The "/V" (verbose) option makes FLASH4 print one line per sector, giving a detailed log of what it did.